desihub/desidatamodel/doc/DESI_LSS_EDA/release/LSScats/full/fullVETO_dat.rst

 LOCATION                   int64             Location on the focal plane PETAL_LOC*1000 + DEVICE_LOC
-TILEID                     int64             Unique DESI tile ID TILELOCID                  int64             Is 10000*TILEID+LOCATION Z                          float64           Redshift measured by Redrock ZERR                       float64           Redshift error from redrock ZWARN                      int64             Redshift warning bitmask measured by Redrock CHI2                       float64           Best fit :math:`\chi^2` COEFF                      float64[10]       Redrock template coefficients NPIXELS                    int64
+TILEID                     int64             Unique DESI tile ID TILELOCID                  int64             Is 10000*TILEID+LOCATION Z_not4clus                 float64           Redshift measured by Redrock, using only the data from the single TILEID ZERR                       float64           Redshift error from Redrock, using only the data from the single TILEID ZWARN                      int64             Redshift warning bitmask measured by Redrock, using only the data from the single TILEID
+CHI2                       float64           Best fit :math:`\chi^2`, using only the data from the single TILEID COEFF                      float64[10]       Redrock template coefficients, using only the data from the single TILEID NPIXELS                    int64
-SPECTYPE                   char[6]           Spectype from redrock file SUBTYPE                    char[20]          Spectral subtype NCOEFF                     int64
+SPECTYPE                   char[6]           Spectype from redrock file, using only the data from the single TILEID SUBTYPE                    char[20]          Spectral subtype, using only the data from the single TILEID NCOEFF                     int64
-DELTACHI2                  float64           Delta-chi-squared for template fit from Redrock COADD_FIBERSTATUS          int32
+DELTACHI2                  float64           Delta-chi-squared for template fit from Redrock, using only the data from the single TILEID
+COADD_FIBERSTATUS          int32
 FIBERASSIGN_X              float32           Expected CS5 X location on focal plane
 FIBERASSIGN_Y              float32           Expected CS5 Y location on focal plane